World Football Phone-In

 The World Football Phone-in is a British weekly radio phone-in show about association football around the world.
 Hosted by Dotun Adebayo, it is part of the nightly Up All Night programming on BBC Radio 5 Live which he presents.
-The football show is broadcast in the 2 am to 4 am slot now on Tuesday mornings, and is also released as a podcast.
+The football show is broadcast from 1 am to 4 am on Tuesday mornings, and is also released as a podcast.
 Regular contributors are awarded a 'Brazilian shirt name' as a nickname.

 Occasionally the entire programme (1 – 5 am) is dedicated to the phone-in.

 Pundits

 Knowledge about players and clubs from different parts of the world, and, in Adebayo's words, 'players from over there playing in our leagues', is provided by using selected experts each week who have knowledge about a specific confederation, currently drawn from: